Check these out if you want to stand out in the crowd when it comes to your desktop.

 In other words, expect toasty performance, especially during the summer.
 That said, this is as unique a design as you can get in the PC enclosure market without going the full custom-built chassis route.

 If you prefer futuristic RGB cylinders over pyramids, there’s the Vetroo K2.
-This is the best unique case that features a cylinder-like design.
+This is the most unique case that features a cylinder-like design.
 The K2 will leave lasting impressions on everyone who enters your home.

 The case has better airflow than the pyramid housing, but it’s still far from perfect.
 Mesh makes part of the front cover, as well as the top of the case.
 You also have narrow cutouts along the middle of the case, above and below the see-through acrylic plate on the sides.
 But overall, this isn’t enough for a great thermal performance.